resfandiari/cafebazaar_market/README.md

 bool isUpdateAvailable = await CafebazaarMarket.isUpdateAvailable();
  if(isUpdateAvailable) {
     CafebazaarMarket.goToAppPageOnBazaar();
-    //or just show a dialog ask if user wants to update then call CafebazaarMarket.showProgramPage();
+    //or just show a dialog ask if user wants to update then call CafebazaarMarket.goToAppPageOnBazaar();
  }
 ```